 How to Prune Lilacs: If you choose to prune your lilacs, do it right after flowering.
 Late-season pruning removes next year’s buds.
 As the plant matures, prune off a quarter of the new suckers and the oldest growth (a few main stems each year).
 Some growers prefer to keep the plant low and bushy.
 Do so by “topping” it off every year: prune any upright branch back to a junction with a lower branch.
 Others prefer a tall tree-like form.
 Our friends Philippe and Danielle have let theirs soar to 8' or more, removing the lower branches and creating a magical walkway in the process.
 Lilacs are more than willing to cater to your own personal vision.
 Have fun!
 No need to cut off spent flowers except for appearance.

 Why isn’t my lilac blooming?

 - Over-pruned: pruned too late, removed buds.
 Also, some plants respond to excessive pruning by putting their energy into vegetative growth instead of flowering.

 Vigorous shallow-rooted spreading groundcover is related to blueberries and cranberries.
-Bright red glossy nutritious fruits are slightly smaller than lowbush blueberries.
-Tart until dead ripe, then has excellent flavor, richer and less astringent than cranberries.
+Bright red glossy nutritious fruits are wicked tart until dead ripe, then have excellent flavor, richer and less astringent than cranberries.
 Can be eaten fresh but primarily used in sauces, jams, syrups, fruit leathers, juices and wines.
 Stores up to 2 months in the fridge.
 Small shiny dark green foliage is quite lovely.
 Adorable tiny bell-shaped white flowers in spring attract a plethora of pollinators.
 Extremely popular in Scandinavia and now catching on in the U.S. If you’ve got good soil for blueberries, try these.
-Ripens in late summer but is best after a frost.
+Berries ripen in late summer but are best after a frost.
 Harvest by hand or with a blueberry rake.
 Will produce 1–2 lbs per plant depending on the variety and can produce for up to 20 years.

 Morus spp.
 Sweet flavorful purple-black 1" blackberry-like fruit is delicious fresh, in sauces, pies, fruit leather or smoothies.
 What fruit you don’t pick, the birds will.
 Great tree for viewing a huge variety of birds up close.
 Plant it next to the chicken pen where it will rain chicken feed into the yard for several weeks, or put down a sheet to collect the fruit as it falls.